 Compared to an Active strategy that manages risk, Indexing (or Passive Investing) is more prone to greater losses during economic downturns.
-This approach is best for those with small accounts, those who are less concerned about market risk, and in some cases, those who are concerned about capital gains taxes.
+This approach is best for those with small accounts, those who are less concerned about market volatility.

 Minimum: No Minimum